 1. Checking historical behavior

-Did the ‘average time spent’ metric on your website/ page register an abnormal spike from a particular country, city or state?
+Did the ‘average time spend’ metric on your website/ page register an abnormal spike from a particular country, city, or state?

 2. Getting customer feedback